Jake-Gibbons/The-Artifact-Wiki/docs/law/council-violation-system.md

 # Council Violation System

-Placeholder for the Council Violation System, the graded system for classifying and punishing crimes against the Council.
-Expand with violation levels, punishments, and notable cases.
+The Council Violation System is a graded system for classifying and punishing crimes against the [Council](/docs/factions/council.md).
+It is enforced by the [CCA](/docs/factions/cca.md) and monitored by the [Bureau of Knowledge](/docs/factions/bureau-of-knowledge.md).
+Violations often relate to forbidden knowledge, dissent, or breaches of the [Unity Creed](/docs/concepts/unity-creed.md).